Ehyaei/HLSGUtils/README.md

 ## Installation

-You can install the development version of IRISUtils like so:
+You can install the development version of HLSGUtils like so:

 ``` r
 # install.packages("remotes")